 Should I remortgage with the same lender?

-Why remortgage when switching lenders can be a hassle as it means rounding up all the paperwork that is needed for the loan application with the new lender.
+Why remortgage when switching mortgage lenders can be a hassle as it means rounding up all the paperwork that is needed for the loan application with the new lender.
 Therefore, sticking with the same lender might appear to be the better option.
-But the question of whether you should or not depends on the mortgage rates they can offer you and your personal circumstances.
+But the question of whether you should consider changing mortgage lenders or not depends on the mortgage rates they can offer you and your personal circumstances.

 How long does it take to remortgage with the same lender?

 If you decide to stick with the same mortgage lender, your remortgage won’t be classed as ‘new lending,’ unless you remortgage to add to your existing borrowing.
-Instead, the remortgage will be classed as a ‘product transfer,’ wherein one mortgage product is transferred to another.
+Instead, the remortgage will be classed as a ‘mortgage product transfer,’ wherein one mortgage product is transferred to another.

 The processes involved with a product transfer don’t take as long as there is far less paperwork involved.
 In most cases, the product transfer can be completed within a matter of days.